EndPointCorp/end-point-blog/2018/11/21/how-to-use-zend-framework-components-in-a-console-app.html.md

 In this file, we're getting a reference to the `ArithmeticCalculator` via its namespace.
 That is, we're calling it with its fully qualified name.

-The funny thing though, is that namespaces do not serve to resolve dependencies.
+The funny thing, though, is that namespaces do not serve to resolve dependencies.
 That is, just because we write `use Application\MathTools\ArithmeticCalculator;`, it does not mean that PHP knows where the file that actually contains the class is located.
 In other words, the `use` statement doesn't know how to go out of the current file and look for the corresponding `namespace` statements in other files to figure out what to include.
 Given that, the savvy reader would be able to deduce that the previous code doesn't actually work.
 In fact, if we run this as it is, it will most surely throw an exception with PHP complaining about just what we discussed.

 ![Class not found error](how-to-use-zend-framework-components-in-a-console-app/error.png)